Muscle Building Fat Burning Exercises

 - It’s important not to lock your knees when you come up to standing.
 Your legs should not be completely straight, the knees should be “soft”.

 If you are using a bar, the grip is really up to you.
+Do what feels most comfortable.
 Some people prefer to hold their hands facing the opposite way to one another.
 Others will prefer a grip where both palms of the hands are facing away from the body or towards the body.
 You might find it easier to start with if both hands are facing you.

 You can choose to use gloves or straps to protect your palms.
 Use whichever you find more comfortable.
 Or if you prefer bare hand that’s fine too.
 Just be prepared for the burn.